 A survey conducted among climbers in 2016 showed that there is widespread support in the WA climbing community for establishing a re-bolting fund.
 Such a fund can model itself on what exists in other states (Climbing Club of Tasmania and Sydney Rockclimbing Club).

 Reacting to the growing groundswell, CAWA has now moved to establish the CAWA Bolting Fund, which provides selected applicants with additional funds to assist with re-bolting projects.

 What is re-bolting?
 Anybody who has climbed in WA will have noticed that the standard of bolting is varied and that there are number of routes with rusted or otherwise dangerous bolts (see photo).
 CAWA encourages the replacement of such bolts.
 The CAWA Bolting Fund provides assistance in this process.

 CAWA does not encourage the placing of new bolts on established routes (“retro-bolting”), but only the replacement of already existing bolts.
 An exception are anchor bolts to decrease erosion.

-Climbers who know of a route that requires re-bolting, or want to apply for a re-bolting project, should complete the Online application form (coming soon) or write to email@example.com.
+Climbers who know of a route that requires re-bolting, or want to apply for a re-bolting project, should complete the Online application form below or write directly to firstname.lastname@example.org.